 Landing fees maintained in cash accounts by DPL relate to prior year collection of landing fees for the island of Managaha.
 On February 18, 1999, Public Law 11-64 was enacted which required landing fee collections to be available for appropriation by the Saipan and Northern Islands Legislative Delegation.
 Collections of the Managaha Island landing and user fees were deposited in the Managaha Island Land and User Fee cash account.
 DPL has taken the position that the constitutionality of Public Law 11-64 should be determined by the CNMI Supreme Court in response to a certified question.
 DPL is in the process of issuing that certified question.
 Although not considered reserved, DPL has maintained the landing fees in separate cash accounts.
-As of September 30, 2012 and 2011, landing fees held in cash accounts by DPL amounted to \$2,754,561 and \$2,750,851, respectively.
+As of September 30, 2013 and 2012, landing fees held in cash accounts amounted to \$2,757,823 and \$2,754,561, respectively.